csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 {% include cross-sell.html %}

-Cache invalidation is hard—[famously so](https://martinfowler.com/bliki/TwoHardThings.html)—so there’s [a spec currently underway](https://www.w3.org/TR/clear-site-data/) that helps developers quite definitively clear the entire cache for their site’s origin in one fell swoop: `Clear-Site-Data`.
+Cache invalidation is hard — [famously so](https://martinfowler.com/bliki/TwoHardThings.html) — so there’s [a spec currently underway](https://www.w3.org/TR/clear-site-data/) that helps developers quite definitively clear the entire cache for their site’s origin in one fell swoop: `Clear-Site-Data`.